rackerlabs/technical-blog/_posts/2020-04-20-how-salesforce-einstein-can-help-your-lead-to-loyalty-cycle.md

 delivering on your company’s promise.
 Whether your offering includes a product, service, or both, your fulfillment team’s challenges revolve around filtering and organizing a massive amount of customer information and managing supply.
 Einstein analyzes the status information of a customer from an order and supply chain perspective.
-It can then filter those pieces of data appropriately, and flag data points that are trending the wrong way to sales and customer service.
+It can then filter those pieces of data appropriately, and flag data points that are trending the wrong way for the Sales and Customer service departments.
 This lets your team prioritize and address fulfillment issues before they escalate.

 Einstein can even assist with supply management.
 Einstein Vision lets companies streamline